 Vehicles are exempt from parking fees in City lots when the vehicle displays a Social Planning and Research Council (S.P.A.R.C.) placard and is parked in a spot designated for persons with disabilities.
 If a designated spot is not available then regular parking fees apply.
 The City is currently monitoring the usage of these parking spots and will increase the number if warranted.
 There are currently designated spots for persons with disabilities at the four City pay parking facilities:

-Parking is free at all times for vehicles displaying a veteran’s license plate, but any relevant time restrictions would continue to apply.
+Parking is free at all times for vehicles displaying a veteran’s licence plate, but any relevant time restrictions would continue to apply.

-A one year parking pass (from date of purchase) is available to Coquitlam residents for $30.00 and is valid for use at:
+A one-year parking pass (from date of purchase) is available to Coquitlam residents for $30 and is valid for use in the parking lots at:

-Please note that this parking pass is not valid for on-street, pay and/or restricted parking.
+Please note that the pass exempts passholders from parking fees but not the maximum time restrictions at these lots.
+The parking passes are also not valid for on-street, pay and/or restricted parking.

 The City will no longer develop resident parking permit zones.
 A number of previously existing resident parking permit zones have been eliminated as they represented an unnecessary bureaucracy for both residents and the City.
 Also the establishment of these zones actually reduce the overall availability and utilization of what is a very important public asset.
 Given the increasing need for, and utilization of, curb space for visitors and other ‘new economy’ uses (like car sharing, ride hailing, food and e-commerce deliveries) the City will continue to review those few areas that have historical resident parking permit zones and reserves the right to modify or remove those zones going forward if it is in the broader public interest.
 In the interim, if you live on one of the streets with an existing Resident Only Parking Zone and require a resident permit please contact the Engineering and Public Works Department at 604-927-3500 or email Customer Service.